-Finally, there is a large body of work on learning first-order planning representations given partial knowledge about instances and domains (Diuk, Cohen, and Littman 2008; Yang, Wu, and Jiang 2007; Arora et al. 2018; Aineto et al. 2019; Cresswell, McCluskey, and West 2013); e.g., learning the domain's action schemas given the predicates, sampled state trajectories, and the structure of the states.
+Finally, there is large body of work on learning first-order planning representations given partial knowledge about the instances and domains (Diuk, Cohen, and Littman 2008; Yang, Wu, and Jiang 2007; Arora et al. 2018; Aineto et al. 2019; Cresswell, McCluskey, and West 2013); e.g., learning the action schemas of a domain given the predicates, sampled state trajectories, and the structure of the states.
 These works however do not address the learning of the predicates.